skounis/Building-Cloud-Computing-Solutions/README.md

 All of this occurs in some cycle time.
 > The feedback that you gather with each cycle should be real, actionable data.
 This is called *validated learning*.

+> How long does it take you to deploy a change of one line of code or configuration?
+Ultimately, that's the *brake on your velocity*.